Macker85/gardening-blog-pp4/README.md

 ### About

-This Gardening blog is a website built to give users a place to go to get tips for domestice gardening.
-I got the idea for this from chatting to people that live near me that had a building interest in their gardens.
+This Gardening blog is a website built to give users a place to go to get tips for domestic gardening.
+I got the idea for this from tlking to people that live near me that had a building interest in their gardens.
 <hr>

 ### User Goals

-- To create a table booking
+- To find information on gardening relevant to me.
+- Create an account so I can engage with the community.
-- To be able to view edit and cancel bookings
+- To be able to give feedback on the information I am reading with likes or dislikes.
-- To view menus, a blog and contact info
+- To engage with the author through messaging.
+- Find a social aspect through social media links.

 ### Site Owner Goals

-- To provide a solution to allow users to book a table online
+- To give a platform to people looking to share ideas.
-- To attract more business with a well crafted site
-- Provide a modern application with an easy navigation
-- Fully responsive and accessible
+- To help people engage with eachother with dialogue and reactions.
+- Ensure ease of use with pagination.
+- Drive traffic to social media accounts.
 <hr>

 ## User Experience

-### Target Audience
-- Users that wish to book a table for a meal or a party with family and friends
-- Past and new customers for the business
-- Tourists visiting the area that are looking for a meal or a drink or both
-- Fans visiting the area for a sports event or a music concert
-- People employed in the area to eat and drink after work

 ### User Requirements and Expectations

-- Fully responsive
+- Fully responsive with sign up and login ability.
-- Accessible
+- Easily accessible and navigated.
-- A welcoming design
+- A fresh and bright design.
-- Social media
+- Social media availability.
-- Contact information
-- Accessibility

 ##### Back to [top](#table-of-contents)<hr>

 ## User Stories